hycis/Mozi/doc/README.md

 --feature_size 2049 --output_dir /path/to/output_dir/
 ```

-After merging, two files are created, they are `p276_data_000.npy` which is a 2D tensor of
+After merging, two files are created, they are `p276_data_000.npy` which is a 2D data tensor of
-dimension (num of frames, 2049) and `p276_specnames_000.npy` which is a list of tuples of
+dimension (num of frames, 2049) which is used for training and `p276_specnames_000.npy`
-specification (name of specfile, num of frames in the specfile).
+which is a list of tuples of specification (name of specfile, num of frames in the specfile).

 __2. Setting Environment Variables__